-Victoria Justice Rocked a Canadian Tuxedo to Veuve Clicquot Polo Classic
+Victoria Justice Rocked a Modern Canadian Tuxedo: Pics

 — Swisse Wellness brand ambassador Ashley Hart posed with her sister Jessica at the #DiscoverSwisse U.S. launch event in NYC.

+— Debbie Gibson attended the T.J.
+Martell Foundation’s 8th Annual L.A.
+Family Day at The Grove.

-— Kristen Stewart chatted with Hannah Griffiths at La Poubelle restaurant in Hollywood.
+— Kristen Stewart chatted with Hanna Griffiths at La Poubelle restaurant in Hollywood.

 — Executive Producer Franco Porporino dined with Ballers screenwriter Rob Weiss and entertainment agent Nick Cordasco at the Polo Lounge at the Beverly Hills Hotel.